pmppiyas/EMS_Hospital_Backend/README.md

 # Next Blog Starter

-A simple **Blog Application Starter Pack** built with **TypeScript, Express.js**.
+A **EMS - For Hospital** built with **TypeScript, Express.js, Prisma**.
 This project is designed for the **Next Level Web Development Bootcamp** to help learners practice Prisma hands-on by building a blog platform.

 ---

 ## Features

 - TypeScript + Express.js setup
 - Modular project structure
 - Environment configuration with `dotenv`